 Welcome to Field Trip Friday with Jennifer from Just JP.
 I met Jennifer back in January at SoFabU.
 It ends up that we both use to live in the same town in California, and she went to school with my older kids.
 Crazy, huh?
-I have seen all the talented crafts Jennifer has made, and she is one talented crafter, that is FOR SURE!
+I have seen the many crafts Jennifer has made, and she is one talented crafter, FOR SURE!
 She is here today to show you a few Mothers Day Garden Gift Ideas.

 Thank YOU for being here today, Jennifer.
 I am honored to have you visit my blog.

 So, take it away…

 Mother’s Day is coming up this weekend.
 My mom loves gardening and wind-chimes so I tend to get her those for Mother’s Day gifts.
 At one point she told me she didn’t need any more store bought gardening supplies and wind-chimes.
 I was crushed!
 But then I realized what she was really trying to say.
 Anyone can go out and just buy some gardening gloves and a fancy trowel and throw it in a gift bag.
 Since I was always making things, my mom wanted something that was a little more special and made by me.
 Here are two projects that you can make to give to your garden-loving mom to make her feel extra special this Mother’s Day.
 And yes, you still totally have time to make these for this Sunday!